 What Should Go In A Drag Chain Conveyor

-Drag chain conveyors are ideal for conveying dry, cold, hot (up to 180°F/82°C), powders, and granules.
-They are particularly suited for conveying fragile materials such as cereals, nuts, coffee beans, food ingredients, pet food, animal feed, a wide variety of chemicals and plastics.
+Drag chain conveyors are ideal for conveying dry, cold, and hot (up to 180°F/82°C) powders and granules.
+They are particularly suited for conveying fragile materials such as nuts, cereals, food ingredients, coffee beans, pet food, animal feed, and various chemicals and plastics.

 Food Industry Materials

-Artificial sweetener, cashews, cereal, cheese powder, cookie crumbs, crackers, fish food, flour (reg/wheat), frozen vegetables, fruit (dried), hard candy, jelly beans, malt/meal/nuts, oilseeds, peanuts, pet food/animal feed, powdered vitamins, rice (dry & puffed), snack foods, soup mix, spices, sugar beet pellets, and more.
+Artificial sweetener, cashews, cereal, cheese powder, cookie crumbs, crackers, fish food, flour (reg/wheat), frozen vegetables, fruit (dried), hard candy, jelly beans, malt, meal and nuts, oilseeds, peanuts, pet food/animal feed, powdered vitamins, rice (dry and puffed), snack foods, soup mix, spices, sugar beet pellets, and more.

 Latex, PET, plastics, recycled plastics, and more.